-Current and Proposed Lifecycle Activities Risks associated with Lifecycle Activities will provide a much greater service to users, and will result in a decrease in the overall portfolio wide FCI profile Impact to services and customer experience provided at facility Disposal/ Demolition: Activities associated with the disposal or decommissioning of an asset.
-Decommission/demolish at end of life if asset is no Safety risk to public longer required Extra operating cost to maintain the asset Sell or donate assets Acquisition/Expansion/Rebuild: These activities expand services to previously non-serviced areas or to accommodate growth; they provide new or enhanced services beyond the current capacity and/or functionality of existing assets.
-Upgrading or expanding building assets to Increased resources and risk to assess, maintain, accommodate growth and to meet the needs of the renew, demolish newly acquired asset public
+Current and Proposed Lifecycle Activities Risks associated with Lifecycle Activities will provide a much greater service to users, and will result in a decrease in the overall portfolio wide FCI profile Impact to services and customer experience provided at facility Disposal/ Demolition: Activities associated with the dispose al or decommissioning of an asset.
+Decommission/demolish at end of life if asset is no Safety risk to public longer required Extra operating cost to maintain the asset Sell or donate assets Acquisition/Expansion/Rebuild: These activities expand se accommodate growth; they provide new or enhanced servic existing assets. rvices to previously non-serviced areas or to ces beyond the current capacity and/or functionality of Upgrading or expanding building assets to Increased resources and risk to assess, maintain, accommodate growth and to meet the needs of the renew, demolish newly acquired asset public